-Have you ever thought about making Valentine's Day a family event?
-The idea is to celebrate love, so why should that be limited to the romantic kind of love?
+But how about Valentine's Day activities for families?
+Celebrating Valentine's Day with kids can be really fun.
+The holiday is a celebration of love, so why should that be limited to the romantic kind of love?

 Maybe it's time to do something different and start some new family traditions this Valentine’s Day.
-It’s always good to shake things up, right?
-Here are a few things to help you get started.
+Here are a few ideas to help you get started.

 Let the kids make and hide clues for mom or dad.
-The end of the hunt can produce a meaningful gift, such as gift certificates for favors (wash car, clean out the garage, cook dinner, etc.), homemade treats, and framed family pictures.
-You can get really creative and fun with this one…see what your kids come up with for prizes!
+The end of the hunt can produce a meaningful gift, such as gift certificates for favors (washing the car, cleaning out the garage, cooking dinner, etc.), homemade treats, and framed family pictures.
+You can get really creative and fun with this one.
+See what your kids come up with for prizes!

 Then do some research with them to see if their ideas are right.
 Challenge older kids to write a story with the facts they learn.
 I asked my six-year-old if he knew what Valentine's Day and he said it was a day to be nice and kiss your family.
 Sounds pretty good to me!
 We might just go with that and leave the Saint Valentine's stuff for another year but I bet older kids could come up with some fun things.